Everything You Need To Know About: How THC Can Kill Cancer Cells

-THC can induce tumor cell death in more ways than your grandmother can cook eggs.
+The below studies show that THC can induce tumor cell death in more ways than your grandmother can cook eggs.

 Cannabis has already been widely accepted by the medical community as an effective treatment for cancer’s side effects: pain, nausea, and appetite loss.
 There are two pharma products in the USA approved by the FDA containing THC that are prescribed for this purpose: dronabinol and nabilone.
 However, THC and other cannabinoids are also potential cancer therapies themselves.

 This is not surprising, given the wide range of therapeutic uses of cannabis, but the scientific and medical communities have been slow to dig deeper.
-While only a few human clinical trials have been conducted so far, the laboratory studies are very encouraging that THC could be an effective cancer treatment without the side effects of conventional cancer therapies.
+While only a few human clinical trials have been conducted so far, the laboratory studies are very encouraging that Tetrahydrocannabinol could be an effective cancer treatment without the side effects of conventional cancer therapies.

 How does THC fight cancer?

 THC has been shown in numerous studies to induce cancer cell death by either apoptosis or autophagy.
 Both are forms of cell suicide, also known as programmed cell death.
 The process of programmed cell death is triggered by THC and other cannabinoids binding to the cannabinoid receptors (CB1 or CB2) on the cell surface, igniting signalling pathways in the cell and ending in cell death.
-When THC binds to the CB2 receptor, for example, it starts a signalling cascade that initiates stress in the Endoplasmic Reticulum (ER).
+When Tetrahydrocannabinol binds to the CB2 receptor, for example, it starts a signalling cascade that initiates stress in the Endoplasmic Reticulum (ER).
 The stress condition then triggers autophagy in many types of cancer cells.

-Tetrahydrocannabinol can stop the production of vascular endothelial growth factor (VEGF) and its receptors in cancer cells, resulting in impaired angiogenesis.
-Tumors use angiogenesis to grow large, leaky blood vessels into the interior to feed their out-of-control growth, and slowing or stopping this process can starve the tumor and induce cell death or slow down the growth of the tumor.
-Other cannabinoids, like CBD, have also been shown to reduce the likelihood that cancer cells will metastasize by inhibiting the production of a protein called Id-1.
+Tetrahydrocannabinol can stop the production of vascular endothelial growth factor (VEGF) and its receptors in cancer cells.
+This results in angiogenesis impairment.
+Tumors use angiogenesis to grow large, leaky, blood vessels into their interior, to feed their out-of-control growth.
+If we can slow or stop this process, we can starve the tumor, and induce cell death.
+Or, at least slow down the growth of the tumor.
+Other cannabinoids, like CBD, reduce the likelihood that cancer cells will metastasize by inhibiting the production of a protein called Id-1.
 Id-1 is a marker and regulator of cancer aggressiveness, especially in breast cancers.

 What Does This Mean for Cancer Treatment?

 The one human clinical trial completed and published to date treated patients with a severe form of brain tumor called: glioblastoma multiforme.
-THC, in very high concentrations, was injected into the brain tumors where it was found to slow the growth of the brain tumors in some of the patients without harming healthy brain cells.
+For the study, doctors injected very high concentrations of THC into brain tumors.
+There, they slowed the growth of the tumors in some of the patients, without harming healthy brain cells.

-However, there are several studies indicating that THC had no effect on some types of cancer cells, or administration in low concentrations increased the proliferation and survival of other types of cancer cells.
+However, there are several studies indicating that THC has no effect on some types of cancer cells.
+In some, administration in low concentrations increased the proliferation and survival of other types of cancer cells.